Hes-Siemelink/yay/doc/Tutorial.md

 vegetarian: true
 ```

 We see that the ingredients are listed in the key `ingredients`.
-We can extract the ingredients by simply adding the key to the result variable using JSON path syntax.
+We can extract the ingredients by simply adding the key to the output variable using JSON path syntax.

 **File: show-ingredients-only.yay**
 ```
 Http endpoint: ${exampleUrl}
 ---
 Http GET: /recipe/${recipe}
-Print as YAML: ${result.ingredients}
+Print as YAML: ${output.ingredients}
 ```

 The result is: